phoenix1of1/PIA-PORT-CHANGER/README.md

 Amended the .ahk to prompt users to identify where the qBittorrent.exe is stored because no one would store it on their OS drive right?
 Hehe!

+Amended the .ahk to now store the path to qBittorrent.exe as a reg entry.
+Once users have declared the path once, the script will no longer ask for the path again.

 Repackaged the .ahk in to a .exe with the amended user interaction.

 Updated instructions for use.